The adventure starts here …

 SELF CHECK-IN AND CHECK-OUT

-Everything will be cleaned, changed over, re-stocked and ready for you by 4pm on the day of arrival, please vacate by 10 am on the day of departure so that we have sufficient time to thoroughly and safely prepare for the next guests.
+Everything will be cleaned, changed over, re-stocked and ready for you by 4pm on the day of arrival, please vacate by 10 am on the day of departure so that we have sufficient time to thoroughly clean and prepare for the next guests.

-We can no longer arrange early check in or late check out due to the additional work and time involved in the Covid 19 cleaning regime.
+We can no longer arrange early check in or late check out due to the additional work and time involved in the enhanced cleaning regime.
 If you arrive earlier than expected we have an open air seating area in the parachute shelter workshop tent at the entrance to the camp.

 This is where you will also will find our ‘in/out’ board, this has a slate name tag for each space on a peg.
 Please always move your slate up & down depending on whether you are in or out.